Huw Irranca-Davies

 Having served as Parliamentary Private Secretary in the Northern Ireland Office, the Department for Work and Pensions, and the Department of Culture, Media and Sport, he became an Assistant Whip in May 2006.
 On 29 June 2007, he was appointed Parliamentary Under-Secretary of State for Wales, before being promoted to the role of Parliamentary Under-Secretary of State in the Department for the Environment, Food and Rural Affairs.
 Irranca-Davies resigned his seat in parliament in March 2016 to stand to represent the constituency in the Senedd, winning the seat in the elections held in May 2016.

-He was appointed as Minister for Children and Social Care in the Welsh Government on 3 November 2017.

 Early life

 Irranca-Davies was born Ifor Huw Davies in 1963 to Teresa and Gethin Davies.
 He campaigned as a boy in general elections for his step great-uncle, Ifor Davies, MP for Gower and deputy to Cledwyn Hughes at the Welsh Office during Harold Wilson's government.
 He attended Gowerton Comprehensive School (where his mother was a secretary), and later earned a BA (Hons) at Crewe and Alsager College, and an MSc from Swansea Metropolitan University.

 After leaving higher education, he worked for local authorities in leisure management; and it was while he was working in a sports centre and she was doing aerobics that he met his wife, Joanna Irranca, born to Italian parents who had come to work in South Wales in the 1950s.
 On marriage, the couple both changed their surnames to Irranca-Davies; he in particular felt his existing surname was too common.
 The couple have three sons.

 Later, he worked in private sector management, as a lecturer at Swansea Metropolitan University.